 5. Use your HSA to pay for services if you are seeking eligible mental health care.
+A health savings account (HSA) is a financial account designed to help you save for qualified health care expenses.
 Some therapy, like marriage or family counseling, may not apply.

-If you’re insured under UnitedHealthcare, you may have access to virtual behavioral health solutions, like:
+If you’re insured under UnitedHealthcare, you may have access to virtual mental health solutions, like:

 - Sanvello, an emotional support, self-help mobile app to help you cope with stress, anxiety and depression, in the moment or when you need it most.

 - Talkspace, online and mobile therapy that connects you with counselors or therapists.